 Carefully review the criteria listed below.
+You can also view our Special Event Brochure.
 If your event meets any of these conditions, you must obtain a Special Event Permit.
 If after reviewing the list you are unsure whether your event will require a Special Event Permit, please contact the City Clerk's Office at 623-882-7830 or send us an e-mail.

 What is a Special Event?

 1. A Special Event is any outdoor or partially outdoor gathering, use, event or activity over a period of not more than three days that involves any of the following:

 - Will have more than two hundred and fifty (250) people at the event as attendees, participants, operators, vendors, or in any other capacity.

 - The closure or partial closure of public streets, sidewalks and right-of-ways (e.g., parades, block parties, races, rallies, etc.).

 - Impacts or restricts access to the property of others.

 - The display of fireworks, special effects, large open flames such as bonfires, explosions, or other potentially dangerous displays or actions.